CWD News and Updates

 - All hunters who submit heads for CWD testing will be informed about results on their deer.

 - Watch for a notice of negative results sent to the email address in your AlbertaRELM account

-- Note that this service will be discontinued in 2016.
+- Note, negative results are no longer sent in the regular mail..
 All hunters are encouraged to set up an AlbertaRELM account.

 - Hunters who submit deer heads that test POSITIVE for CWD will be contacted directly by phone by Fish and Wildlife staff.